Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Problem Setup

 \section{Problem Setup}

-Suppose there is a $p\times n$ data matrix $M$; among the $n$ columns, a fraction $1-\gamma$ of them span a $r$-dimensional subspace of $ \REAL^{p}$, and the remaining $\gamma n$ columns are arbitrarily corrupted.
-One is given only partial observation of the matrix $M$, and the goal is to infer the true subspace of the non-corrupted columns and the identities of the corrupted ones.
-Notice that neither the true subspace nor its dimension $r$ is known, and no restriction is imposed on the corrupted columns except that the total number of them is controlled -- they need not follow any probabilistic distributions, and they may be chosen by some adversary who aims to skew one's inference of the non-corrupted columns.
+Suppose $M$ is a ground-truth matrix in $\RR^{m \times (n+n_c)} $.
+Among the $n+n_{c}$ columns of $ M $, $n$ of them (we will call them \emph{authentic} or \emph{non-corrupted}) span an $r$-dimensional subspace of $\RR^{m}$, and the remaining~$n_{c}$ columns are arbitrary (we will call them \emph{corrupted}).
+We only observe a subset of the entries of the matrix~$M$, and the goal is to infer the true subspace of the authentic columns and the identities of the corrupted ones.